GPTutor/SuiGPT/longer_intro.md

 Furthermore, the API for generating prompts for SuiGPT is publicly available, so anyone can integrate SuiGPT into their AI coding services.

 ## Future Milestones:

+In the future, we will be carrying out the following tasks.

 - 2023 (Q4): Include more Move code as data
 - 2023 (Q4): Train and Evaluate LLMs, such as GPT and CodeLLaMA, with the Move database we created.